moondance-labs/tanssi-docs/node-operators/block-producers/onboarding/identity.md

 You will then be prompted to sign the transaction.
 If everything looks good, enter your password and click **Sign and Submit** to sign and send the transaction.

 You should see status notifications pop up in the top right-hand corner.
 Once the transaction has been confirmed, you can click on your account name again, and the panel will slide out on the right side of the page.
-Your balances will have changed, and you’ll also see your new identity information.
+Your balances will have changed, and you'll also see your new identity information.

 ![Updated account balances](/images/node-operators/block-producers/onboarding/identity/identity-4.webp)

-If the identity information matches what you entered, you’ve successfully set an identity!
+If the identity information matches what you entered, you've successfully set an identity!

 Once you clear your identity, the deposit in your reserved balance will get transferred back to your transferable balance.
 If you need to change your identity, you can go through the process of setting your identity again.
 Please note that you must ensure all fields are re-entered, even if only one field needs to be changed, or they will be overwritten.
 You will not need to pay another deposit unless custom fields are used, but you will need to pay gas fees.